freeCodeCamp/freeCodeCamp/guide/english/javascript/destructuring/index.md

 const { name, color, season } = fruit; // name = 'apple', color = 'red', season = 'autumn'
 ```

-The rest operator can be used to assing all remaining properties in a new object:
+The rest parameter can be used to assing all remaining properties in a new object:
 ``` javascript
 const { name, ...other } = fruit; // name = 'apple', other = { color = 'red', season = 'autumn' }
 ```